Hougang: History and etymology

-In 2015, a project named Hougang Capeview, a Build-To-Order project at Upper Serangoon Road, became the first public housing project to receive the CONQUAS Star, an accolade administered by the Building and Construction Authority.
-Hougang Capeview, which comprises 781 residential units in six blocks at Upper Serangoon Road, received a Construction Quality Assessment System (CONQUAS) score of more than 95, above the national average of 88.2.
-The CONQUAS score is BCA's measure of construction quality across Singapore.
+In 2015, Hougang Capeview, a Build-To-Order (BTO) public housing project on Upper Serangoon Road, became the first public housing development to receive the CONQUAS Star from the Building and Construction Authority (BCA).
+Comprising 781 residential units across six blocks, the project earned a Construction Quality Assessment System (CONQUAS) score of over 95, significantly higher than the national average of 88.2.